deanebarker/episerver-dynamic-templates/README.md

 Using the demo created above, here is a step-by-step description of what's happening when a page is being rendered.

-When rendering gets to the view of `ArticlePage` it encounters the `Template` property.
+When execution gets to the view of `ArticlePage` it encounters the `Template` property.

 Retrieving that property value will happen normally, if the property has a value.
 That value could be actual blocks, or it could be a `TemplateBlock` which contains an `Elements` content area.
 The view for `TemplateBlock` just renders the `Elements` content area...which is a roundabout way of saying this will render exactly how you expect -- the `TemplateBlock` will recurse down through its blocks and render each one.

 If the `Template` property of the page has no value, it will use the `IDynamicTemplateResolver` service to try and find a template (the logic for evaluating the local value is bundled up in here too).
 The default service implementation will look for a "Templates" folder in the root of the asset tree.
 If it finds that, it will look in it for a `TemplateBlock` object with a name that matches the page type name ("ArticlePage" in this case).
-If it finds that, the service will return the `Elements` property which will then be returned from the `Template` property of the page, as if it was its own.
+If it finds that, the service will return its `Elements` property which will then be returned from the `Template` property of the page, as if it was its own.

 >**TODO:** The logic currently contained in the sample template property should probably be encapsulated in a custom property, rather than a generic `ContentArea`.
+If this happened, we might be able to create new page types from the UI and template them, which would be an fantastic increase in functionality.

 Blocks rendered from this `Template` property (wherever they came from), will operate normally.
 However, so-called "element blocks" are those which extend from `TemplateElementBaseBlock`.
 That base class has some utility properties for `RenderingPageLink` and `RenderingPageData` that will give your code access to the page that is rendering -- so the page that block is being displayed on during that specific request.
 These properties can be used in your view models to power logic that decides where content should come from.